cloudify-cosmo/docs.getcloudify.org/content/working_with/official_plugins/Infrastructure/azure.md

 See the [Common Properties](#common-properties) section.

-  * `resource_group_name` The name of the resource group in which to create the resource
+  * `resource_group_name` The name of the resource group in which to create the resource.
   * `template_file` The path to a blueprint resource containing an Azure Resource Template.
   * `template` The content of an Azure Resource Template.
   * `params` Parameters to provide to the Azure Resource Template.

 **Runtime Properties:**
   * `resource_id` The id of the Azure deployment.
   * `resource` The result of get/create Azure deployment operation.
   * `template` Content of the template that the Azure deployment was created with.
   * `outputs` Azure deployment outputs.
   * `state` The state of the Azure deployment.
 I.e, a list of resources id's created by the Azure deployment and exist in Azure.
   * `is_drifted` Boolean that indicates whether one or more of the resources created by the Azure deployment was deleted.

 **Example**